 Some children and young people benefit from an assessment within the paediatric low vision clinic, where magnifiers and other equipment may be offered to provide practical help.

-The vision team will work with your child, you and staff at their educational setting to assess need and make recommendations for equipment where appropriate.
+The Vision Team will work with your child, you and staff at their educational setting to assess need and make recommendations for equipment where appropriate.

 Transition to adult services

-Young people who leave full time education or move to local further education colleges will continue to have access to the vision team to ensure a smooth transition to adult services.
+Young people who leave full time education or move to local further education colleges will be referred to the Kent Association for the Blind and will receive a transition meeting with the Vision Team and the college.

 Find an optician